BhuvaneshWadhwani/SocialNetworkAnalysis-Gossip/README.md

-# Social Network Analysis - Gossip
+# Social Network Analysis - Gossip Spread

+## Project Overview
-This is a university project using Social Network Analysis to explore gossip spread among a group of college students.
-This project was done in RMarkDown.
-The html file has also been added so that you can view the output without running the code.<br /> The dataset can be found here: https://data.mendeley.com/datasets/kpjjvg39k3/4.<br />
+This university project leverages Social Network Analysis (SNA) to explore the dynamics of gossip spread among a group of college students.
+The analysis focuses on both positive and negative gossip networks, examining key players, network size, and centrality measures.
+The project was conducted in RMarkdown, and the HTML output file is included for convenient viewing without running the code.

-Please feel free to leave any feedback :)
+## Dataset
+The dataset used for this analysis is available on Mendeley: [Gossip Spread Dataset](https://data.mendeley.com/datasets/kpjjvg39k3/4).

+## Project Structure

-# Part 1: Data Description
+### Part 1: Data Description
-  Convert both negative and positive gossip dataframes into igraph object <br />
+- Convert both negative and positive gossip dataframes into `igraph` objects.
-  Create visualization for both <br />
+- Create visualizations for both networks.

-# Part 2: Key Player Analysis (KPA)
+### Part 2: Key Player Analysis (KPA)
-  KPA for both negative and positive gossip data <br />
+- Perform Key Player Analysis for both negative and positive gossip networks.
-  Create visualization for both <br />
+- Generate visualizations to highlight key players.

-# Part 3: Effective Network Size (ENS)
+### Part 3: Effective Network Size (ENS)
-  ENS for both negative and positive gossip data <br />
+- Calculate the Effective Network Size for both negative and positive gossip networks.
-  Create visualization for both <br />
+- Visualize the results to understand network efficiency.

-# Part 4: Centrality Measures
+### Part 4: Centrality Measures
-  Centrality measures for both negative and positive gossip data (node degree and closeness)
+- Compute centrality measures (node degree and closeness) for both negative and positive gossip networks.

+## How to Use
+1. Clone the repository.
+2. Open the RMarkdown file in your preferred R environment.
+3. Run the code chunks sequentially to reproduce the analysis.
+4. Alternatively, view the HTML file for a quick summary of results.

+## Feedback
+Your feedback is always welcome!
+Feel free to share any suggestions or improvements you might have.